The front fan cools the print cores during a print. This helps to prevent the heat from the nozzle from traveling too far upwards.

 The fan takes in air from the front of the print head and directs it towards the print cores.
 Sometimes the airflow causes thin strands of filament to be sucked into the fan during a print.
 If strands accumulate in the fan, they can decrease the effective cooling and eventually obstruct the fan and prevent it from spinning.
 Especially high-temperature materials, such as CPE+, PC, and ABS are prone to this.

 To check the front fan, first gently open the front fan bracket.
 Blow into the front fan to see if it spins smoothly.
-If it does not move at all or stops spinning abruptly, carefully clear any obstructions from the front fan with some tweezers.
+If it does not move at all or stops spinning abruptly, you will likely see strands of filament stuck in the fan.
+Use tweezers to carefully clear any obstructions from the front fan from the inside.

 Note: This only affects the front fan and not the side fans of the print head.
 The radial side fans take in air from the top and are much less likely to get blocked.
 The side fans will only spin during printing to cool the model.